abhineet123/MTF/Config/ReadMe.md

 		Description:
 				maximum ratio between the number of effective particles and the	total particles for resampling to be performed;
 				setting it to <=0 or >1 disables adaptive resampling;
-				refer to this book for details about computing the number of effective particles: A. Doucet, N. de Freitas, and N. Gordan, editors.
-Sequential Monte-Carlo Methods in Practice.
-Springer Verlag, 2001
+				refer section III.D of this paper for details about adaptive resampling:
+				Grisetti, Giorgio, Stachniss, Cyrill, and Burgard, Wolfram.
+“Improved techniques for grid mapping with Rao-Blackwellized particle filters.”
+IEEE transactions on Robotics 23.1 (2007): 34-46
 	 Parameter:	'pf_mean_type'
 		Description:
 			method used for generating the weighted mean of all the particles which serves as the overall state of the tracker;